orlandopoliba/orlandopoliba.github.io/research.md

 ## preprints

 1. A. Bach, M. Cicalese, A. Garroni, G. Orlando.
 Stacking faults in the limit of a discrete model for partial edge dislocations. _Preprint_ (2024).
 2. G.M.
-Coclite, S. Dipierro, F. Maddalena, \underline{G.\ Orlando}, E. Valdinoci.
+Coclite, S. Dipierro, F. Maddalena, G. Orlando, E. Valdinoci.
 Comparison between solutions to the linear peridynamics model and solutions to the classical wave equation. _Preprint_ (2024).

 All the preprints are available on my [cvgmt](http://cvgmt.sns.it/person/1531/) or [arXiv](https://arxiv.org/a/orlando_g_1.html) profiles.